FLEX Bridge Study – Task Descriptions

 climate & carbon modelling.

-The work will advance the utility of the model for stress applications, and will arrive at useful relationships between
+The work has advanced the utility of the model for stress applications and illustrated useful relationships between

 fluorescence, photosynthesis, stress factors and canopy structure.
-It will also build upon the initial
+It also built upon the initial

 validation work conducted in the Photosynthesis Study to evaluate the model's representation of the fluorescence emission